The Magpie winter roost at Berengrave

 The seasonal break-up of the roost

 Previous studies have shown roosts start from mid-October, dropping away dramatically from mid-March (the time when the majority of territorial pairs begin nesting in earnest).
-The count made in early March 2015 followed several days of unseasonably warm weather (up to thirteen degrees), and while the roost number reamined high it featured a large early assembly number of birds, not only enjoying the warmth of the sun, but also indulging in a high level of inter-pair aggression.
+The count made in early March 2015 followed several days of unseasonably warm weather (up to thirteen degrees), and while the roost number remained high it featured a large early assembly number of birds, not only enjoying the warmth of the sun, but also indulging in a high level of inter-pair aggression.

 By the end of April 2015, 29 out of 33 roosting birds arrived singly, indicating breeding birds to be settled on territory.